DomCastaneda/programming-languages-2020/Blogs/Blog8.md

 # Week 8 Blog
-**This blog will explain computability theory and the halting problem**
+**This blog will explain computability theory and the halting problem.**

 ## Computability (Recursion) Theory
 Computability Theory is the area of mathematics dealing with the concept of an effective procedure (algorithm), a procedure that can be carried out by following specific rules.